KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 The resolution is further degraded by the unknown “depth of interaction” of the photon inside the crystal.
-As shown in figure [18](#fig:doi), photons emitted near the edge of the field of view might traverse one crystal to scintillate only in the next one.
+As shown in [](#fig:doi), photons emitted near the edge of the field of view might traverse one crystal to scintillate only in the next one.
 Because we don’t know where in the crystal the scintillation took place, we always have to assign a fixed depth of interaction to the event.
 The mispositioning of these events causes a loss of resolution that increases with the distance from the center.
 PET systems have been designed and built that can measure the depth of interaction to reduce this loss of resolution.

 (sec:septa)=
 ##### Mechanical collimation: inter-plane septa

 % ------------------------------------

 In the previous section we have seen why a PET-camera does not need a collimator.
 We also know that the PET-camera can only measure photon pairs originating somewhere within the detection plane.
 However, photons coming from radioactivity outside that plane could also reach the detectors, and produce undesired scintillations, which provide no information, or even worse, wrong information.
 Therefore, it is useful to shield the detector ring against photons coming from outside the field of view.
-This is done with so-called septa, as shown in figure [19](#fig:pet_septa).
+This is done with so-called septa, as shown in [](#fig:pet_septa).
 The septa provide some collimation in the direction perpendicular to the detection plane, but there is no collimation within the plane.
 The septa reduce the number of single photons, scattered photons, random coincidences and triple (or more) coincidences.